kubevela/kubevela.github.io/docs/platform-engineers/system-operation/enable-addon-offline.md

 3. Extract the chart and modify the `values.yaml` change `image.repository` to your own image registry.Then push it to your helm chart museum.
 4. Modify the addon file `terraform/resources/terraform-controller.cue` change `output.properties.url` to your chart museum's url.

-Other official addons needn't sync any resources.
+Other community addons needn't sync any resources.